RoozbehBandpey/Ahab/CKA/08_networking.md

 ## Container Networking Interface (CNI)

 The CNI is set of standards that defines how programs should be developed to solve the networking challenges, in a container runtime environment.
 The program is referred to as a plugin, in this case the `bridge` is a plugin for CNI.
 CNI defines a set of responsibilities for container runtimes and pliugins.
 For container runtime CNI specifies that it is responsible for creating a namespace for each container.

+## Cluster Networking

+The kubernetes cluster consist of master and worker nodes, each node must have at least one network interface connected to the private network.
+Each interface must have an address configured.
+The host must have a unique hostname set as well as a unique mac address.

+There are some ports that need to be opened as well, The master should accept connections on the `6443` for the api-server, The kubelet on master and worker nodes listen on port `10250` the kube-scheduler requires the `10251`, the kube-controller-manager requires the `10252`.

+The worker nodes exposes services for external access on ports `30000` to `32767`

+The ETCD server is on its own port `2379`